silviuMr/vom-sandbox/README.md

 #### JsonPlaceholderTest

 Backend test class, verifies the existence of a user with the username “Karianne,” then adds a new post.
-A test for an
-API endpoint that fails if the response time exceeds a given threshold is also present in the class.
+A test for timing the response of an API endpoint, that fails if the response time exceeds a given threshold, is also present in the class.